codelikeagirlau/intro-to-html-css/exercise2.md

-# Exercise 2
+# Exercise 2: Intro to CSS

+## Key Concepts

+Before we get started, let's go over some basic concepts first:
+- *CSS* stands for Cascading Style Sheets.
+CSS describes how HTML elements are to be displayed.

+## What we're going to do
+In this practical exercise, we will do the following:
-We're going to add some CSS to style the HTML we wrote for our home page, `index.html`
+- Link our CSS to the HTML we wrote for our home page `index.html`
+- Wrap our content
+- Center our page

-### Steps
+## Steps

 1. Link our CSS to our HTML file